 Overwhelming your puppy with too much too soon

 While it is important to expose your puppy to new experiences, it is equally important to avoid overwhelming them.
 Gradual exposure is key to prevent fear or anxiety.
-If your puppy shows of stress or discomfort, take a step back and allow them to adjust at their own pace.
+If your puppy shows signs of stress or discomfort, take a step back and allow them to adjust at their own pace.

 Negative interactions or punishment